 Historical Background

-Until the later years of the 19th century, a wife’s assets passed directly to her husband on marriage, and she was incapable of contracting and entering transactions for herself.
-The spousal right to support ended in the event that the spouse deserted the husband or committed adultery to which the husband did not consent connive at or condone.
+Until the later years of the 19th century, a wife’s assets passed directly to her husband on marriage, and she was incapable of contracting and entering transactions herself.
+The spousal right to support ended in the event that the spouse deserted her husband or committed adultery to which the husband did not consent, connive in or condone.

 At common law, a wife was entitled to purchase necessaries.
-Moreover, she was entitled to take credit and incurs debts on her husband’s behalf of the purpose of purchase of necessaries.
+Moreover, she was entitled to take credit and incur debts on her husband’s behalf for the purpose of purchasing necessaries.

-Eventually, the wife’s disabilities from contracting and holding property were removed by statute.
-The wife’s common law right to pledge her husband’s credit is probably inconsistent with modern constitutional rights and principles.
+Eventually, the wife’s inabilities to contract and hold property were removed by statute.
+The wife’s right at common law to pledge her husband’s credit is probably inconsistent with modern constitutional rights and principles.

 Modern Legislation